LPFM Filing Windows and Process

 From Application to Permit

 Initial Filing Window.
 This is where the FCC will accept applications for new LPFM stations.
 It's also very possible that in the next window that the FCC will also accept applicatios for "major changes".
-A major change involves a move of the station a distance of more than 5.6 km (for LP-100) and/or a channel change to a channel other than a first adjacent or Intermediate Frequency (IF, 10.6 or 10.8 MHz).
+A major change involves a move of the station a distance of more than 5.6 km (for LP-100) and/or a channel change to a channel other than a first, second or third adjacent or Intermediate Frequency (IF, 10.6 or 10.8 MHz).
 In the first filing window, the FCC assigned each state and territory into one of 5 filing windows.
 Those states could only apply during their assigned filing window.
+In the second and third filing windows (2013/2023), it was for all states.

 Determination of Mutually Exclusive (MX) applicants.
 For those applicants whose proposed facilities conflict with other proposed facilities, there is a process to determine how these situations will be handled.
 See our section on MX applicants.

 Construction Permit Grant.
 Once the FCC has determined that your application is acceptable for filing and any MX, Petition to Deny and Informal Objection issues are overcome , the FCC will grant you a permit to start building your station.
-Construction Permits (CP) are valid for 18 months.
-We do note that the FCC will extend (or toll) a CP to 36 months.
+Construction Permits (CP) are valid for 36 months.
 Prior to the grant of the construction you CAN'T start the construction of your transmission system such as the installation of a transmitter, the erection of the tower or the placement of the antenna on the tower.
 Prior to construction, you CAN build your studio (as that can be used for non-broadcast purposes) and you can even pour concrete footings for a tower but you can not build anything related to the transmission plant, including the tower structure itself.

 Obtain Call Sign.
 Once your CP has been issued, you may obtain a call sign.
 Once you have a call sign, you may start program testing.
 You can not turn the transmitter on without a call sign!
 Program Test Authority allows you to operate the station as a normal LPFM station.
 You may run regular programming and are not limited to just running tones and IDs.

 File License to Cover.
-Once you have completed your station's construction and you are on the air, the next step is to file an application (Form 319) to the FCC to indicate you have completed construction and you are on the air.
+Once you have completed your station's construction and you are on the air, the next step is to file an application (license to cover construction permit) to the FCC to indicate you have completed construction and you are on the air.
 (For consecutive license grants, the application is filed once the station is built, see MX) We do note that the FCC tends to approve these applications in batches.
 Many licensees can wait months for this to be granted.
 As long as you have filed your "License to Cover" application (and you are not a part of a consecutive license), you may continue to broadcast.

 License to Cover granted.
 Once the FCC finally grants your license to cover, you are fully licensed.